shawn1m/overture/README.md

 + DNS: You can specify multiple DNS upstream servers here.
     + Name: This field is only used for logging
     + Protocol: `tcp` or `udp`
+    + Socks5Address: Forward dns query to this socks5 proxy, `“”` to disable.
     + EDNSClientSubnet: Used to improve DNS accuracy.
 Please check [RFC7871](https://tools.ietf.org/html/rfc7871) for details.
         + Policy: